 The march attracted 500 participants, 150 of them involved as performers, speakers, or volunteers representing five Rutgers Schools.
 Participants included Rutgers students, faculty, and staff, and members of surrounding communities.

-Institute for the Study of Global Racial Justice • School of Environmental and Biological Sciences • Mason Gross School of the Arts • Douglass Residential College; Division of Diversity, Inclusion, and Community Engagement • Center for Women in the Arts and Humanities • BYRNE seminars • Collaborative Center for Community-Engaged Learning and Research • Rutgers Gardens • Zimmerli Art Museum • Rutgers Art Library
+Institute for the Study of Global Racial Justice • School of Environmental and Biological Sciences • Mason Gross School of the Arts • Douglass Residential College • Division of Diversity, Inclusion, and Community Engagement • Center for Women in the Arts and Humanities • BYRNE Seminars • Collaborative Center for Community-Engaged Learning and Research • Rutgers Gardens • Zimmerli Art Museum • Rutgers Art Library

 As they were so many, please check out the program.

-Dance Performance • Live Music • Storytelling • Fluxus event scores • Documentary Videos
+Dance Performance • Live Music • Storytelling • Fluxus Event Scores • Documentary Videos

-Impact:An event marking the return to campus after pandemic closures that evijed a spirit of “we are a thriving community.”
+Impact:An event marking the return to campus after pandemic closures that evoked a spirit of “we are a thriving community.”
 Discovery of undertold histories of Rutgers land and people.
 Concrete discussions on where and how to design pedestrian bicycle paths between Cook Campus and Rutgers Gardens and an ADA pedestrian-bicycle bridge over Ryder's Lane.
 Learn more about the program.

 Photographs by John Evans

 Videography by Demoie Montego